czaacza/czaacza/README.md

 ### Hi there 👋
 I'm really glad to see you here.

 My name is Mateusz and I'm Software Engineering enthusiast and a second year student of Computer Science at Warsaw University of Technology.
-I love what I do and that's why you can find a lot of my own projects here :sunglasses:

 Here is some information about myself:
 - :computer: I develop my own software development projects. ([web-dev](https://github.com/czaacza/Web-Development-Projects), [android](https://github.com/czaacza/Android-Souvenir-App), [java](https://github.com/czaacza/Path-Finder) projects)